 - There are no prerequisites required for CompTIA Security+.
 That’s why it is an ideal first cybersecurity certification to earn.

-Infosec called CompTIA Security+ “one of the best options for professionals wishing to start a career in information security.”
-With a vendor-neutral certification such as CompTIA Security+, technicians are prepared to successfully handle a variety of cybersecurity issues.
+According to ServerWatch, CompTIA Security+ is “one of the best entry-level, vendor-neutral network security certifications.”
+It notes that CompTIA Security+ is also one of the highest-paying IT certifications.
+With a vendor-neutral certification like CompTIA Security+, technicians are prepared to successfully handle a variety of cybersecurity issues.

 CompTIA Security+ is an entry-level cybersecurity certification, but that doesn’t mean it’s lightweight.
-It is chosen by more corporations and defense organizations than any other certification for validating baseline security skills and fulfilling the U.S. Department of Defense (DoD) 8570 compliance.
+It is chosen by more corporations and defense organizations than any other certification for validating baseline security skills.
+It is also popular because it fulfills the U.S. Department of Defense (DoD) 8570 compliance.

 Advance Your IT Career with CompTIA Cybersecurity Certifications

-To take advantage of opportunities in cybersecurity, you’ll need the best cybersecurity certifications or certification programs you can get.
+To take advantage of opportunities in cybersecurity, you’ll need the best cybersecurity programs and certifications.
 Start with CompTIA Security+.
-Once you have this certification, consider other vendor-neutral designations along the CompTIA Cybersecurity Specialist Career Pathway:
+Once you have this certification, consider other vendor-neutral designations along the CompTIA Cybersecurity Specialist Career Pathway, such as:

-*Salary figure cited by the Global Knowledge 2020 IT Skills and Salary Report.
+*Salary figure cited by the Global Knowledge 2021 IT Skills and Salary Report